-In reliance on these reviews and discussions, the audit committee recommended to our board of directors (and our board has approved) that our audited financial statements for the year ended December 31, 2012 be included in the Annual Report on Form 10-K for the year ended December 31, 2012 for filing with the Securities and Exchange Commission.
+In reliance on these reviews and discussions, the audit committee recommended to our board of directors (and our board has approved) that our audited financial statements for the year ended December 31, 2014 be included in the Annual Report on Form 10-K for the year ended December 31, 2014 for filing with the Securities and Exchange Commission.

-The audit committee selects the Company's independent registered public accounting firm annually and has submitted such selection for the year ending December 31, 2013 for ratification by stockholders at the Company's annual meeting.
+The audit committee selects the Company's independent registered public accounting firm annually and has submitted such selection for the year ending December 31, 2015 for ratification by stockholders at the Company's annual meeting.

-Audit Committee

-William Lee, Chairman Michael Scott Alexander Ruckdaeschel
+The Audit Committee consists of William Lee (Chairman), Michael Scott and Alexander Ruckdaeschel